tumanako/tumanako-inverter-fw-motorControl/src/sine/README.txt

 6. Timer setup
 --------------
-This is largely hardware dependend, since the timer outputs map to fixed pins.
+This is largely hardware dependendant, since the timer outputs map to fixed pins.
-The best choice would be TIM1 or TIM8 since the allow for complementary outputs with dead time generation.
+The best choice would be TIM1 or TIM8 since they allow for complementary outputs with dead time generation.
 Unfortunatly on my hardware the outputs are connected to other peripherals and I couldn't start the timer for unknown reasons.
 Thus, I'm using TIM4 with OCC channels 1-3